ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-2.md

 }
 ```

-The code above listen for each message in the topic `mta-stream` and will write the message in InfluxDB.
-Spring Cloud Stream makes things simple by converting the Kafka message from a JSON format to the `SubwayCount` class.
+The method above get triggered when a message is published in the topic `mta-stream` and will then write the message in InfluxDB.
+Spring Cloud Stream makes things simple by converting the Kafka message from a JSON format to the custom `SubwayCount` class.

 InfluxDB's measurement is conceptually similar to a table and all messages are inserted in the `line` measurement.
 The subway's route is used as a tag to allow filtering when it will be used in Grafana.
 There is only one field for the point and it is the number of active subways.
+Finally the time of the point is the start timestamp of the Kafka's window.

 # Grafana configuration and dashboard creation